rows/hiring/job descriptions/QA Engineer.md

-# What is DashDash?
+# What is Rows?
 Imagine a spreadsheet grid where each cell can also call an API or repeat a job.
 This is what we are building.
 Our product lets users create interactive web apps using the spreadsheet skills they already have.
-You can check us at dashdash.com.
+You can check us at rows.com.

 We have also been on the news.
 You can find us on [TechCrunch](https://tcrn.ch/2LnB1r0), [VentureBeat](https://bit.ly/2IGwgHS), [Observador (pt)](https://bit.ly/2rZV0Ar) and many other media!